 - In a small saucepan, bring the vegetable broth to a rapid boil.

-Once couscous is cooked, fluff with a fork and stir in olives, peppers, and tomatoes.
+- Once couscous is cooked, fluff with a fork and gently stir in fresh spinach and white beans.

 - Mix together lemon juice, olive oil, salt, and red pepper flakes.